AusDTO/dta-website/pages/contact/contact.md

 For enquiries about the Digital Service Standard and service assessments, please send an email to [standard@digital.gov.au](mailto:standard@digital.gov.au).

-## Policy and governance

-For any other policy and governance enquiries, please send an email to [policy@digital.gov.au](mailto:policy@digital.gov.au).

 ## Identity

 For enquiries about the Identity program, please send an email to [identity@digital.gov.au](mailto:identity@digital.gov.au).